rchikhi/2025-logan-practical/PartA.md

 by typing:

     aws s3 cp s3://sra-pub-src-8/SRR2584403/Ara-1_500gen_762B_R1.fastq.gz .

-But you'll get an error 403: Forbidden.
+Although this is a S3 URL, try to download it, you'll likely get an error 403: Forbidden.
 Turns out the way to access this data is through `Cloud Data Delivery` which requires NCBI to retrieve it from cold storage, so it is not immediate.

+Now that you have `fastq` files, you may do any processing you like on those reads, e.g. assemble them or align them.
+But we won't do that in this tutorial, we will instead show you how to access this same accession using Logan instead.

+### 1. Accessing SRA data through Logan

+[Logan](https://github.com/IndexThePlanet/Logan/) has assembled all SRA data until late 2023, so this run `SRR2584403` is part of Logan.
+You may download the Logan assembly using this command:

+    aws s3 cp s3://logan-pub/c/SRR2584403/SRR2584403.contigs.fa.zst .

+Now you have a FASTA file of the assembly of that run, compressed in Zstandard format.

+See if you have the `zstd` and `zstdcat` commands installed on your system by just typing:

+    zstdcat

+If this doesn't work, install Zstd here: https://github.com/facebook/zstd/releases

+Then extract the assembly by typing:

+    zstd -d SRR2584403.contigs.fa

+Now you have download your (first?)
+Logan assembly!